Skip to main content

 Chrome extension development cost varies primarily with AI feature complexity, not UI complexity.
 A basic extension (popup, content script, one API integration) is a 2–4 week build.
 An AI-powered extension with streaming responses, a settings page, subscription billing, and cross-browser compatibility is a 6–12 week build.

-At Groovy Web, we deliver Chrome extension projects Starting at $22/hr with AI-First teams that work 10-20X faster than traditional agencies.
+Chrome extension projects are delivered with AI Sprint packages from $15K with AI-First teams that work 10-20X faster than traditional agencies.
 A project that a conventional team would estimate at 16 weeks typically ships in 6–8 weeks with our approach.
 See our client case studies for real extension projects we have shipped.

 Pre-Submission Checklist